SugaSuga443/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-I'm a general content individual.
+I'm a generally content individual.
 I enjoy learning.